- Why I Leverage Hypoxic Training

 However, in some cases, that metabolic waste can accumulate in your cardiovascular and lymphatic systems — especially in areas that don’t get sufficient blood flow.

-Altitude training increases blood flow by dilating blood vessels (see below) and it allows the lungs to engage the thoracic duct, which plays a vital role in lymph drainage.
+Intermittent hypoxic training increases blood flow by dilating blood vessels (see below) and it allows the lungs to engage the thoracic duct, which plays a vital role in lymph drainage.

 Both mechanisms combined help flush out metabolic waste and thus support the body’s innate detoxification capabilities.